-Gatorade is one of the most popular hydration products on the market; however, whether it’s better before or after your workout is up for debate.
+Gatorade is one of the most popular hydration products on the market, but you’re probably wondering whether it’s better to have it before or after training.
+Let’s review the research and see what’s best.

-So, should you drink Gatorade before or after a workout?
-You should drink Gatorade during or after a workout because it helps to replenish water, electrolytes, and carbohydrates lost while exercising, and it has been shown to boost your recovery and performance.
-There is little evidence that drinking Gatorade before a workout is beneficial.
+- You should drink Gatorade during or after a workout because it helps to replenish water, electrolytes, and carbohydrates lost while exercising, and it has been shown to boost your recovery and performance.

 The Debate Around When to Drink Gatorade